 Building online businesses and becoming a location independent entrepreneur has its perks.
 At the top of the list for most people is the ability to travel the world while working from your laptop.
-We recently wrote about the top 10 co-living & co-working communities around the world, and since we here at A Better Lemonade Stand are a remote team that enjoys travel, we wanted to dive into our favourite minimalist travel essentials for digital nomads.
-The nomad gear in this post are some of our personal favourites and also come highly recommended by others in the digital nomad community.
+We recently wrote about the top 10 co-living & co-working communities around the world, and since we here at A Better Lemonade Stand are a remote team that enjoys travel, we wanted to dive into our favorite minimalist travel essentials for digital nomads.
+The nomad gear in this post are some of our personal favorites and also come highly recommended by others in the digital nomad community.

-Great gear can make or break your experience as a travelling digital nomad.
+Great gear can make or break your experience as a traveling digital nomad.
 Some gear is literally going to take you to and from each destination, keeping your few possessions safe, whilst other gear is going to make your travels easier so you can enjoy each destination to the fullest.
 Nevertheless, this nomad gear is practical, high-quality, highly recommended and essential for your travels.

 Let’s dive into our digital nomad packing list below.

 1. AER Carry On Backpack

 Checking your bags at the airport sucks.
 It takes longer to check in, it takes longer to get your bags at your destination and, to top it all off, you run the risk of the airline losing your bags.
 This nomadic travel bag is a versatile carry-on backpack designed for the smart traveler.
 Dedicated compartments for your travel essentials and technology keep you organized and ready for any journey.
 As the winner of the Carry Awards 2017 Best Carry-On Backpack, this bag is a must-have for digital nomads.

 Let’s chat about nomad clothing.
 Yes, nomad clothing is actually a thing.
 In particular, Merino wool clothing is perfect for nomads because Merino wool is antibacterial, odor resistant, dries fast, doesn’t wrinkle and helps regulate your body temperature.